sirrazor05/cloud/questions/readme.md

 master thread to wait for the last thread to finish rather than waiting sequentially for each thread to finish.

+Think of it like a group of workers waiting for certain tasks to be completed before starting their next phase of work.
+They wait until all tasks are finished before moving forward.

 ## 5. Barriers <a name="barriers"></a>

 We have seen how latches can facilitate starting a group of related activities or